-As a result of this survey, it is pointed out the possibility of defining standards for low-level data generated by event-based experiments.
-The UCM-ASTERICS group has also proposed extending a recent initiative for common data formats within the gamma-ray community to encompass neutrino and cosmic-ray observatories as well.
+As a result of this survey, two possibilities are identified, mainly for event-based experiments: defining standards for low-level data and pushing for common high-level data formats.
+For the second one, the UCM-ASTERICS group has proposed extending a recent initiative for common data formats within the gamma-ray community to encompass neutrino and cosmic-ray observatories as well.